 - You experienced complications during the procedure, including implant rippling, scar tissue surrounding the implant, implant or nipple out of place, scarring, healing, breasts sagging, change in size, change in implant

-This is performed as an outpatient procedure under general anesthesia.
+Breast implant revision surgery is performed as an outpatient procedure under general anesthesia.
 Many of our patients return to normal activity in one to two weeks and resume full activity in four to six weeks.

 What is Breast Implant Exchange or Revision?

 Breast implant revision and breast implant removal surgery are procedures that aim to improve on a previous breast augmentation that you underwent with either Dr. DiFrancesco or another plastic surgeon.
 There are many different reasons to consider these options.
 For example, many women simply want to change their implants for a new type, size, or shape.
 Others experience changes in their results over time because of factors like aging, weight gain or loss, and childbearing.
 Some women experience unsatisfactory results.
 However, others require a revisional procedure because of complications like capsular contraction or silicone implant ruptures.
 No matter the motivation, revisional breast surgery can refine and improve your breast augmentation results.

 The best candidates for these procedures are patients who had a previous breast augmentation procedure and would like to change or revise their results.
 The same candidacy factors as breast augmentation apply to a revisional procedure— primarily, you should be in overall good health and able to undergo surgery.
 Dr. DiFrancesco can discuss the proper timeframe for a revisional procedure if your breast augmentation was recent, since you should be fully recovered and have achieved your results from the initial surgery.
 During a private consultation, Dr. DiFrancesco can discuss your best options for new or different implants if you wish to change them.